crystall1nedev/Malachite/README.md

 3. Change the codesigning team in `Signing & Capabilities`
 4. Build!

 [^1]: This list is what I hope to target all the way through.
 If development hurdles come up, some functionality may be restricted to newer releases that are not listed here.
-Configurations that are not listed are not supported by this app.
-Devices older than the iPhone 11 are not supported ion any capacity.
+Configurations that are not listed are not tested.
 [^2]: Pinch-to-zoom will feature haptic feedback when reaching the minimum and maximum zoom levels in a future commit.
 [^3]: Autofocus currently features haptic feedback.
 On-screen feedback will be featured in a future commit.
 [^4]: Taking photos is locked to portrait mode - rotating the phone doesn't currently rotate the captured photo!
 This will be fixed in a future commit, alongside proper orientation enhancements.